Q: How do people get referred to Phyllis Tuckwell Hospice Care?

 Q: Is Hospice Care only for people with cancer?

-A: No – we care for people with any terminal diagnosis, but we specialise in cancer and Motor Neurone Disease.
+A: No – we care for people with any advanced or terminal illness, including cancer, Motor Neurone Disease, heart or lung disease, or neurological conditions.

 Q: What is Phyllis Tuckwell’s view on Assisted Dying?